 Whenever your payment is due, the lender will use your balance to disburse the money.
 Each month, you’ll receive an escrow account statement from the lender.

 What is an escrow account?

-After closing on a property, the buyer can open an escrow account with their loan provider where additional funds for insurance and tax payments will be held.
-Each month, the property owner will pay a certain amount to cover these expenses, in addition to the amount of their regular mortgage payment.
+After closing on a property, the buyer can open an escrow account with their loan provider, where additional funds for insurance and tax payments will be held.
+Each month, the property owner will pay a certain amount to cover these expenses in addition to their regular mortgage payment.
 At the time that these bills are due, the lender will pay them on behalf of the property owner.
 As long as the owner is making their monthly payments on time, the lender is responsible for also paying on time.

 For most property owners, having an escrow account is a big convenience.
 It’s one less bill to worry about, and who doesn’t want that?